 Google analytics is the industry standard as far as measuring stats.

 But there’s so much more that you can use it for than just figuring out your stats.
 It really does beyond that if you take the time to just poke around and explore.
 Really, Google analytics can help you devise a long-term blogging strategy.

 just what is google analytics and why should bloggers care?

 Now, you may think that Google analytics is confusing.
 Even with all of the tutorials that are available, including those from the gurus at Google.

 I’ve been there before, trying to make heads and tails of what was in front of me.

 And then getting even more confused when I tried to look further.

 That was before I took a class from Kelli and Crystal of Learn to Blog Hangouts.
 I still use some of the methods that they taught in that class and I will also say that the class is single-highhandedly responsible for my obsession with SEO.
 Yes, social media is nice and it’s a great way to get traffic.
 But in the long term; SEO matters more.
 Or at least it does to me.

 That’s not to say that I want to neglect my social media completely… especially when Pinterest is usually one of my top traffic referrals.

 But I also don’t want to build my blog traffic strategy on rented ground.
 Any number of things could change with social media and my traffic from there could tank.
-The recent changes from Facebook, for example, that had bloggers scrambling in fear.

 With SEO, however, it’s different.
 Yes, search engines also make changes but I feel that SEO is a far more reliable search of long term traffic.